Polarized vs. Gradient Lenses: Updated with Pros & Cons

 Pros

-• They limit the intense sun glares and are comfortable enough to be able to see through the lighter part of the lens.
+• They limit the intense sun glares and are very comfortable to see through the lighter part of the lens.

 • They are also very ideal for outdoor activities but can also be worn indoors.